Ivan Goncharov: Literary career

-Goncharov's first piece of prose appeared in an issue of Snowdrop, a satirical novella called Evil Illness (1838), ridiculing romantic sentimentalism and fantasizing.
+His first piece of prose appeared in an issue of Snowdrop, a satirical novella called Evil Illness (1838), ridiculing romantic sentimentalism and fantasizing.
 Another novella, A Fortunate Blunder, a "high-society drama" in the tradition set by Marlinsky, Vladimir Odoevsky, and Vladimir Sollogub, tinged with comedy, appeared in another privately published almanac, Moonlit Nights, in 1839.
 In 1842 Goncharov wrote an essay called Ivan Savvich Podzhabrin, a natural school psychological sketch.
 Published in Sovremennik six years later, it failed to make any impact, being very much a period piece, but later scholars reviewed it positively, as something in the vein of the Nikolay Gogol-inspired genre known as the "physiological essay", marked by a fine style and precision in depicting the life of the common man in the city.
 In the early 1840s Goncharov worked on a novel called The Old People, but the manuscript has been lost.

 The Same Old Story

 Goncharov's first novel, The Same Old Story, was published in Sovremennik in 1847.
 It dealt with the conflict between the excessive romanticism of a young Russian nobleman who has recently arrived in Saint Petersburg from the provinces, and the sober pragmatism of the emerging commercial class of the capital.
 The Same Old Story polarized critics and made its author famous.
 The novel was a direct response to Vissarion Belinsky's call for exposing a new type, that of the complacent romantic, common at the time; it was lavishly praised by the famous critic as one of the best Russian books of the year.
 The term aduyevschina (after the novel's protagonist Aduyev) became popular with reviewers who saw it as synonymous with vain romantic aspirations.
 Leo Tolstoy, who liked the novel, used the same word to describe social egotism and the inability of some people to see beyond their immediate interests.

-In 1849 Sovremennik published Oblomov's Dream, an extract from Goncharov's future second novel Oblomov, (known under the working title The Artist at the time), which worked well on its own as a short story.
+In 1849 Sovremennik published Oblomov's Dream, an extract from Goncharov's future second novel Oblomov (known under the working title The Artist at the time), which worked well on its own as a short story.
 Again it was lauded by the Sovremennik staff.
 Slavophiles, while giving the author credit for being a fine stylist, reviled the irony aimed at patriarchal Russian ways.
 The novel itself, though, appeared only ten years later, preceded by some extraordinary events in Goncharov's life.